Nandha-kumar-S/protocol-library/README.md

 ## 1. Project Description

 The Protocol Library is a full-stack application designed to solve a critical bottleneck in the clinical trial industry.
-It leverages AI to automatically parse unstructured clinical trial protocol documents and convert them into the **CDISC USDM (Universal Study Definition Model)**, a globally recognized, machine-readable standard.
+It leverages AI to automatically parse unstructured clinical trial protocol documents and convert them into the **CDISC USDM (Unified Study Definition Model)**, a globally recognized, machine-readable standard.

 This creates a "digital twin" of the protocol, enabling downstream automation, improving data quality, and accelerating the entire clinical trial lifecycle.